grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 sum(rate(request_duration_seconds_bucket{le="2.5"}[5m]))
 ```

-There are a number of things to note here:

-- Native histograms have a new dedicated function to estimate what fraction of the total number of observations fall into a certain interval, in this case [0, 2].
-To learn more about the new function, go to [histogram fraction](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_fraction).
+There is a native histogram function that estimates the fraction of the total number of observations that fall within a certain interval, such as `[0, 2]`.
+For more information, refer to [histogram fraction](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_fraction).

-- The previous classic histograms had no such function, meaning that in case the bucket boundaries didn't line up with the requested boundaries (like in the example above), you were out of luck and had to either accept the result as is, or do the estimation yourself.
+The previous classic histograms have no such function.
+Therefore, if the lower and upper bounds of the interval do not line up with the bucket boundaries of a classic histogram,
+you have to estimate the fraction manually.

 {{% admonition type="note" %}}
-Never use the `histogram_fraction` function without including `rate` or `increase` inside it with a suitable range selector.
-Not having a range like 5 minutes selected will use the current value of the histogram, which will be an accumulated value since the the histogram existed (or was last reset), which is probably not what you want.
+Only ever use the `histogram_fraction` function by including `rate` or `increase` inside of it with a suitable range selector.
+If you do not specify a range, such as `5m`, the function uses the current value of the histogram.
+In that case, the current value is an accumulated value over the lifespan of the histogram or since the histogram was last reset.
 {{% /admonition %}}

 ### Quantiles